NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

  |    W006: No density values provided

 ``EC04002``: Alberta Sweet Mixed Blend #6
- |    E032: Distillation type is "None", it must be one of: ['volume fraction', 'mass fraction']
+ |    E032: Distillation type is "None", it must be one of: ['mass fraction', 'volume fraction']
  |    W009: Distillation fraction recovered is missing or invalid

 ``EC14852``: Biodiesel Tallow B100